Gearank – Music Gear Information for Live Performance or Studio

 I got the C40 back when taking formal classical guitar lessons, which has served me well for that purpose.
 It has good clarity, which is important for learning different techniques, and has balanced bass and treble.

 The Yamaha C40 is moderately impressive on paper, with no solid top or premium cosmetics.
 But it easily trumps others with its legacy and longevity.
 So many guitar players started/studied guitar on the C40.
-I, for one, can still play my over two decades old Yamaha C40, which still looks and plays well, albeit a bit battered because of use.
+I, for one, can still play my old Yamaha C40 which is now over 2 decades old.
+And it still looks and plays well, albeit a bit battered because of use.

 When I was taking classical guitar lessons, I used to carry it all over the city where I live, and I never had any serious issues with it.